Aesthetic Breast Surgery,Breast Implant Revision & Fat Transfer

 “Botched” breast augmentation procedures – unqualified or inexperienced doctors performing breast augmentation may be responsible for implants which are incorrectly placed, incorrectly positioned & the wrong size.
 There may be progressive problems leading to pain and cosmetic deformity.

 Breast implant rupture – more common for long standing breast implants, and when contracture is present.
-Breast implant rupture is not dangerous to your health per se, and is best considered a consequence of another underlying problem rather than a cause of a problem in itself.
+Breast implant rupture is not dangerous to your health in the vast majority of cases and is best considered a consequence of another underlying problem rather than a cause of a problem in itself.
+As always there can be exceptions - silicone dissemination is a rare presentation of extracapsular rupture which can lead to a number of challenges.

 “Animation deformity” – the movement of the implant (typically upwards, and/or outwards) due the effect of the Pectoralis major muscle on the implant creates an unaesthetic breast shape, widening of the cleavage, and a disconcerting sensation with activation of the Pec muscle.
 This is a common problem and is the reason why many ladies avoid specific movements or exercises after breast augmentation.